BinFlush/striptest/README.md

   If a file is provided, it overrides `-tmax` and `-tmin`.
 - `-c`, `--cumulative`: Use cumulative timing for the test strip such that each step builds upon the previous.
 Useful for those who prefer to start counting from 0 on each step.
 Default is local timing where each step shows the time for its full exposure.
 - `-d`, `--divisions`: Force a specific subdivision pattern for beats.
 Accepts an integer that sets the divisor (e.g., `2` for halves, `3` for triplets).
 Overrides the automatic subdivision based on tempo.
+- `--plot`: If specified, plot the achieved stops vs the theoretical stops in the end.
+Provides a visual reference for the accuracy.

 ### More examples